-Those inmates assigned to work release and actually receiving a pay check are charged the daily per diem rate of the center or halfway house to which they are housed, not to exceed 50% of their salary.
+Those inmates assigned to work release and actually receiving a paycheck are charged the daily per diem rate of the center or halfway house to which they are housed, not to exceed 50% of their salary.
 No other inmates are charged for their incarceration.
 The only service for which inmates are charged is a $4.00 medical co-payment in accordance with OP-140117.
-This charge is only for inmate-initiated requests for medical, dental, or optometric service and for each medication issued during an inmate initiated clinic visit.
-No inmate will be refused health care because of their financial status.
+This charge is only for inmate-initiated requests for medical, dental, or optometric service and for each medication issued during an inmate-initiated clinic visit.
+No inmate is refused health care because of their financial status.

 Under the provisions of Oklahoma State Statute Title 57, Section 215, entitled, “Prisoners Public Works Act,” public agencies may contract for inmate labor.
 Such labor could be any labor routinely performed by the public agency.
 The act stipulates that inmate labor not displace employees of the contracting agency.
 Additionally, inmate labor may be utilized to benefit the public in emergency situations such as cleaning up after a tornado, ice storm, or flood.

 Many inmates lack skills necessary to obtain jobs that pay wages suitable to support themselves and/or their dependents.
 Career and technical training programs provide these skills.
 Statistics support that discharging inmates with employable skills are less likely to return to prison.
-94% of our population will return to society.
+Ninety-four percent of our population will return to society.

 All inmates have access to reading and writing materials.
 Inmates restricted to their cell may request institutional library books be provided.
 Inmates not subject to restricted movement generally have access to activities such as basketball, volleyball, walking, jogging, and exercise equipment.
 Dominoes, board games, and cards (gambling is prohibited) are also available.
 Most inmates may also possess a television and radio.